Skip to content

 A homeowner’s furnace stops working in the middle of a cold night.
 They grab their phone, search for “emergency HVAC repair near me,” and click on your website.
 If it’s hard to use on that little screen, they’ll hit the back button and call a competitor instead.

 Optimizing your site for mobile devices helps keep people from becoming frustrated and turning away.
 Not only that, but Google assesses your site with a smartphone agent.
-So, a responsive design, fast loading times, and easy-to-tap buttons are essential to rank well.
+So, responsive design, fast loading times, and easy-to-tap buttons are essential for ranking well.

 Ignoring your Google Business Profile

 When someone searches for “HVAC repair near me,” map listings populated by Google Business Profiles are often the first thing they see.
-If your profile isn’t claimed or fully complete, you’re practically handing leads to your competitors.
+If your profile isn’t claimed or fully complete, you’re practically handing your competitors leads.

 Make sure your business hours, phone number, and service areas are correct.
 Add photos of your team in action, whether it’s installing a new AC unit or doing a furnace tune-up.
 Respond to every customer review, whether good or bad, to help people trust you.